Advancing Cornell University's mission through community-engaged learning.

 - champions research, curricula and co-curricular activities that are identified, designed and implemented with partner communities

-- contributing to solutions that overcome some of the world’s biggest challenges
+- contributes to solutions that overcome some of the world’s biggest challenges

 - prepares students to become global citizens leading social change

-- inspiring a new generation of teaching, leadership and research at Cornell and beyond
+- inspires a new generation of teaching, leadership and research at Cornell and beyond

-How is this different from other public engagement at Cornell?
+How is our work different from other public engagement at Cornell?

 Public engagement has been central to Cornell’s mission since the university’s founding in 1865.
 The Office of Engagement Initiatives celebrates this long history and — through a generous gift from the Einhorn Family Charitable Trust — deepens Cornell’s community-engaged activities.

 Why is this important?